 It really doesn’t matter what order you add the ingredients in, I usually do the dry first.
 In this photo I used two cups of oats and flaxseed and was getting ready to add the one cup of peanut butter and one cup of honey.

-Next, put them in a easy store container and send them to the fridge for an hour or two to harden up.
+Next, put them in an easy store container and send them to the fridge for an hour or two to harden up.

 And what you have is a delicious, nutritious and filling treat!
-(Hey, if you can’t stand hearing “I’m hungry” every 30 seconds all summer long…make these now!)
+(Hey, if you can’t stand hearing “I’m hungry” every 30 seconds all summer long…make this healthy summer kid snack now!)

 It’s just that simple!